ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 {: #locations-vpc-resources}
 {: faq}

-Available regions and zones for deploying VPC resources, and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](https://test.cloud.ibm.com/docs/overview?topic=overview-locations){: external}.
+Available regions and zones for deploying VPC resources, and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](/docs/overview?topic=overview-locations).

 ## What permissions do I need in order to create a cluster using the offering?
 {: #permissions-cluster-offering}